Nawaz Sharif: Lawyers movement

 Musharraf had dismissed 60 judges and Chief Justice Iftikhar Chaudhry under the state of emergency in March 2007, in a failed bid to remain in power.
 Sharif had championed the cause of the judges since their dismissal, and he and Zardari had supported the reinstatement of judges in their campaigns.
 However, the new coalition government had failed to restore the judges, leading to its collapse in late 2008.
 Zardari feared that Chaudhry would undo all edicts instated by Musharraf including an amnesty that Zardari had received from corruption charges.

 On 25 February 2009, the Supreme Court disqualified Nawaz Sharif and his brother Shehbaz Sharif, the Chief Minister of Punjab, from holding public office.
+Lawyers and citizen's groups, civil activists, and a coalition of political parties were planning to take to the streets in a protest march.
 Zardari attempted to place Nawaz under house arrest, but the Punjab police left his residence after an angry crowd gathered outside.
 The police decision to lift his confinement was very likely in response to an army command.
 Nawaz, with a large contingent of SUVs, began leading a march to Islamabad but ended the march in Gujranwala.
 In a televised speech on 16 March, Prime Minister Yusuf Raza Gilani promised to reinstate Chaudhry after receiving pressure from Pakistan's army, American and British envoys, and internal protests.
 PPP made a secret agreement to restore the PML government in the Punjab.
 Nawaz then called off the "long march".

 The PPP-led government continued to survive.
 A senior PML-N leader said "95% of the members of the PML(N) were against becoming part of the lawyers' movement, but after the [Supreme Court] verdict, the PML(N) had no other choice".